Galaxy Sponsor

 Star Musical Performers

 A highlight of the Rising Stars Gala will be musical performances by winners of Discover Classical's Young Talent Search.
 Learn more about the musicians below.
-Discover Classical's Young Talent Search is sponsored by Charles and Patti Demirjian and Vernon and Janet Fernandes.
+Discover Classical's Young Talent Search is sponsored by Vernon and Janet Fernandes.

 Return to top